michaelhaaf/5A6-F23/src/content/docs/about/calendar.md

     - Activity: [Project Overview][m0]

 - **Week 10** (Oct 23-27)
-    - Lecture: [Repository management for shared projects][repo-management]
+    - Lecture: [Repository management for shared projects][advanced-git]
-    - Lecture: [(TO BE RELEASED BY OCT 27) Advanced Kotlin: Extensions, Generics, Functional manipulation ][repo-management]
+    - Lecture: [Advanced Kotlin: Extensions, Generics, Functional manipulation ][advanced-kotlin]
     - Codelab (may be part of A4): Kotlin bootcamp for Programmers, [Lesson 5.1: Extensions][kt-bootcamp-51]
     - Codelab (may be part of A4): Kotlin bootcamp for Programmers, [Lesson 5.2: Generics][kt-bootcamp-52]
     - Codelab (may be part of A4): Kotlin bootcamp for Programmers, [Lesson 6: Functional Manipulation][kt-bootcamp-6]

 ### Deliverables